dulnan/graphql-typescript-deluxe/README.md

 that cover both basic queries and edge cases, I'm sure there are plenty that I missed.
 Feel free to report anything you find, ideally by creating a pull request that implements a test case that shows the buggy output.

-In addition, the output is only minimally formatted.
-I recommend passing the output through prettier or any other code formatter.

 ## Usage